fluxcd/flagger/docs/gitbook/faq.md

 #### How can I expose multiple canaries on the same external domain?

-Assuming you have two apps, one that servers the main website and one that serves the REST API.
-For each app you can define a canary object as:
+Assuming you have two apps -- one that serves the main website and one that serves its REST API -- you can define a canary object for each app as:

 ```yaml
 apiVersion: flagger.app/v1beta1